Chad Campbell

-Early years and amateur career
+Early life and amateur career

 Campbell was born in Andrews, Texas and grew up in west Texas.
 He was a member of a strong junior college men's golf squad during the years (1992–94) he played at Midland College.
 He was the conference medalist in 1993, the year that the MC team dominated the Western Junior College Athletic Conference (WJCAC) and won the regional title.
 In 1994, the Chaps repeated as WJCAC champions and finished second in the National Junior College Athletic Association (NJCAA) championship.
 That year, Campbell was WJCAC medalist, Region V Tournament medalist and the NJCAA Tournament medalist runner-up.
 In 1994, he was named an NJCAA All-American.
 He was listed as the number one player in the final NJCAA national poll.
 After two years at MC, he won a scholarship and transferred to the University of Nevada-Las Vegas (UNLV).
 He turned professional in 1996.